Section 125 Cafeteria Plan Benefits for Employees: What It Means for Your Paycheck

 Frequently Asked Questions

-Technically yes, but minimally.
-Because pre-tax contributions reduce your reported Social Security wages, they may slightly lower your future benefit calculation.
-For most employees, the immediate tax savings (25–35%) far outweigh any long-term impact, which is typically a few dollars per month in retirement.
+Section 125 pre-tax contributions reduce reported Social Security wages, which may slightly lower a future benefit calculation.
+However, for most employees the immediate tax savings of 25 to 35 percent far outweigh the long-term impact, which is typically a few dollars per month in retirement.
+Employees near the Social Security wage base cap should review the trade-off with a financial advisor.

-Can I change my election if I get a raise mid-year?
+Can I change my Section 125 election if I get a raise mid-year?

-What if I don't use all my FSA funds?
+What happens if I do not use all my FSA funds by year-end?

-Are contributions affected if I go on FMLA?
+Are Section 125 contributions affected if I go on FMLA leave?

-Employees on unpaid FMLA leave may pause contributions or pay the employer portion themselves, depending on plan terms.
-Consult your HR administrator before going on leave.
+Employees on unpaid FMLA leave may pause Section 125 contributions or pay the employer portion themselves, depending on the plan terms.
+The employer is required to maintain coverage during FMLA leave on the same terms as if the employee were actively working.
+Employees should consult their HR administrator before going on leave to understand their options.

-No. A Section 125 cafeteria plan is the vehicle that allows pre-tax elections.
-HSAs and FSAs are specific accounts that can run inside a cafeteria plan.
-HRAs (Health Reimbursement Arrangements) are employer-funded and do not go through a Section 125 plan.
+No. A Section 125 cafeteria plan is the IRS-authorized vehicle that allows employees to make pre-tax benefit elections.
+Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) are specific accounts that can run inside a cafeteria plan.
+Health Reimbursement Arrangements (HRAs) are employer-funded and do not go through a Section 125 plan.

 Ready to Maximize Your Benefits?